Help! My Cat Has Epilepsy! What It Is, What It Is Not and What Caused It

 I Do Not Have Epilepsy

-This account is from second-hand experience, in dealing with one of our cats who has had epilepsy since she was a tiny kitten.
+This account is from what you might call 'first-and-a-half-hand' experience, in dealing with one of our cats who has had epilepsy since she was a tiny kitten.
 Regardless of the species affected, the condition manifests in the same ways.

 The history on our poor kitty is this:

 We adopted her from a rescue organization back in 1998.
 She was a tiny thing, barely 8 weeks old, and under a pound.
 She fit in the palm of my husband's hand.
 She and her siblings had been found, just days old, inside a paper sack tossed into a paint locker at a local school.

 The kittens were placed with a foster family to bottle-feed and raise until they were old enough to adopt.
 One of the litter didn't make it.
 The others were placed for adoption.
 Up until that point, the kitten we picked out did not have epilepsy.

 I now volunteer with a rescue organization myself, and I know how the system works.
 If the family fostering the kittens had seen any such evidence, the cat would have been put down, and not put up for adoption.

 According to my veterinarian, a commonly used anesthetic for cats is isoflurane.
 In looking this up on the Internet, I found that it can cause a marked increase in intra-cranial or cerebro-spinal pressure.